 Ginger and Garlic – you can use fresh ginger and garlic or substitute both with an equal total amount of Ginger Garlic Paste (if you happen to have that on hand).
 You could also use fresh garlic and ginger paste or jarred garlic and fresh ginger.
 Use what you have or prefer.

-Dried Red Chilis or Chili Flakes – for a touch of heat, add a couple of dried red chili peppers or red chili flakes.
+Dried Red Chilis or Chili Flakes – for a touch of heat, add a couple of dried red chilli peppers or red chilli flakes.
 Omit if you prefer no heat.

 Step-by-step photos